 But of course not everybody needs every class.
 Many of you will already have a working knowledge of layers and masks, so you will be able to skip that one.
 And some of you will be sufficiently confident in your raw processing skills too, so you might leap straight to the Levels Class.
 And you can always come back and take the ones you skipped later on, if you like.

-The Print Sharpening Class is fairly independent of the other classes, so can be taken at any time, as long as you think you’re ready for it.
+The Prepress Class is completely independent of all the other classes, so can be taken whenever you wish.

 When is the date of your next class?